-With the MyQ Garage Door Opener as your garage door opener, you can replace your current remote with your smartphone.
+With the MyQ Garage Door Opener as your automatic garage door opener, you can replace your current remote door opener with your smartphone.
 But unlike your current garage door opener, it also allows you to check on the status of your garage door, and operate it from anywhere.

 You can also have it alert you if, for instance, your garage door is left open for more than 45 minutes.
 All of these can help you stop worrying whether or not you have left your garage door open or not.
 And if you are not sure, you can always check to see if it is open, and then remotely close it if it is!

 Plus it integrates with several connected devices that you have to help you automate your home.
-That is certainly worth the roughly $130 that you pay for it (check this listing for the latest prices)!
+That is certainly worth the money that you pay for it (check this listing for the latest prices)!